 Keeping your crib at under 50 percent humidity is your aim.
-Those pesky dust mites and that mould that we all seem to have at one time or another love moisture.
-So limiting the range of humidity in your home will limit their growth, keeping the pesky buggers under control.
+Those annoying dust mites and that mould that we all seem to have at one time or another love moisture.
+So, limiting the range of humidity in your home will limit their growth, keeping the annoying buggers under control.

 This can be one of the worst for sufferers.
 A practical instant trigger.
 We should all now be aware that secondhand smoke would have to be one of the worst potential polluters of indoor environments